therealozp/class-notes/operating-systems/scheduling.md

 ## no more oracles
 now, we violate the last assumption, and execution times of jobs **are unknown** to us.

-with that change, it is clear that STCF does not work, because the scheduler would not know which job to prioritize. to resolve this, we use the **[[multi-level feedback queue (MLFQ)]]**
+with that change, it is clear that STCF does not work, because the scheduler would not know which job to prioritize. to resolve this, we use the **[[multi-level feedback queue (MLFQ)]]**.